afauch/vr-calc/README.md

 # vr-calc

-Quick prototype of a collider-based VR calculator for Unity.
+90-minute prototype of a collider-based VR calculator for Unity.
+Initially for use with Leap Motion, but any controller collider should work as well.